-This is a growth industry as consumers and stores are giving up cash and moving to electronic forms.
-Airlines won’t take cash for drinks, anymore.
+And it's a growth industry as consumers and stores are giving up cash and moving to electronic forms.
+Airlines won’t take cash for drinks anymore.
 Sweden, India, and Kenya have almost removed cash from circulation entirely.

-That’s why now is the time to invest in a stock that has jumped 800% in 10 years — a stock with almost unlimited potential.
+This is why now is the time to invest in a stock that has jumped 800% in 10 years — a stock with almost unlimited potential...

 Visa (NYSE: V)